Mojokerto Regency

-Mojokerto Regency (Kabupaten Mojokerto; ꦑꦧꦸꦥꦠꦺꦤ꧀ꦩꦗꦏꦼꦂꦠ) is a regency in East Java Province of Indonesia.
+Mojokerto Regency (Kabupaten Mojokerto; ꦩꦗꦏꦼꦂꦠ) is a regency in East Java Province of Indonesia.
 It is part of the Surabaya metropolitan area (known as Gerbangkertosusila) which comprises Gresik Regency, Bangkalan Regency, Mojokerto Regency, Mojokerto City, Surabaya City, Sidoarjo Regency, and Lamongan Regency.
-The Regency covers an area of 969.36 km^{2} (excluding the independent city of Mojokerto).
-The population of the Regency was 908,004 in 2000, but had risen to 1,025,443 at the 2010 Census and to 1,119,209 at the 2020 Census; the official estimate as of mid-2024 was 1,156,144 (comprising 581,967 males and 574,177 females), Many of them earn their living as small farmers and craftsmen (consisting of shoemakers, furniture makers, and souvenir makers).
+The Regency covers an area of 969.36 km^{2} (excluding the independent city of Mojokerto, which is a separate administrative area).
+The population of the Regency was 908,004 in 2000, but had risen to 1,025,443 at the 2010 Census and to 1,119,209 at the 2020 Census; the official estimate as of mid 2025 was 1,162,896 (comprising 585,187 males and 577,709 females), Many of them earn their living as small farmers and craftsmen (consisting of shoemakers, furniture makers, and souvenir makers).

 The administrative capital is the town of Mojosari.

 Administrative districts

-The Regency is divided into eighteen districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as of mid-2024.
+The Regency is divided into eighteen districts (kecamatan), tabulated below with their areas and population totals from the 2010 Censusand the 2020 Census,Badan Pusat Statistik, Jakarta, 2021. together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres (all the districts are named after these centres), the number of administrative villages in each district (totaling 299 rural desa and 5 urban kelurahan - the latter all in Mojosari District), and its postal codes.